noir-lang/noir/docs/docs/concepts/foundation/accounts/authwit.md

 action = H(defi, token, transfer_selector, H(alice_account, defi, 1000, nonce));
 ```

-Beware that since the the account contract will be unable to emit the nullifier since it is checked with a static call, so the calling contract must do it.
+Beware that the account contract will be unable to emit the nullifier since it is checked with a static call, so the calling contract must do it.
 This is similar to nonces in ERC20 tokens today.
 We provide a small library that handles this which we will see in the [developer documentation](./../../../dev_docs/contracts/resources/common_patterns/authwit.md).

 ### Differences to approval